Tomorrow’s fashion – made by today’s innovation.

 TRACEABILITY OF PRODUCTS

-Transparency is of major importance to HUGO BOSS and an essential component of our sustainability commitment.
-We aim to demonstrate our sustainability activities to our stakeholders as simply and transparently as possible.
-Therefore, we provide insight into the different processing stages of our products and the raw materials used.
-In the stores, information can be found directly on the product: Our products have specific hangtags that provide information on more sustainable materials.
-In line with legal requirements, we have integrated information on the traceability of our products in our online store and on our corporate website.
+Transparency is a core value at HUGO BOSS and an essential part of our sustainability commitment.
+We strive to communicate our sustainability efforts to stakeholders as clearly and accessibly as possible by providing insight into the different processing stages of our products and the raw materials used.
+In our stores, specific hangtags on products highlight more sustainable materials.
+In line with legal requirements, we also provide traceability information in our online store and on our corporate website.
+To further enhance transparency, we are currently rolling out a traceability solution that will enable upstream traceability of all our products.

 Areas of our commitment